Evroc/Robotic-gripper/README.md

 *The gripper is mostly 3D printed, all parts were designed for FDM printers.

-*Cheap - <100$ (excluding 3d printed parts), the most expensive parts are servomechanism and micro- controller.
+*Cheap - <100$ (excluding 3d printed parts), the most expensive parts are servomechanism and microcontroller.

 *Powerful grip - 2:1 gear ratio.